This page contains everything you need to know about applying for our Undergraduate Screen Acting course.

 We occasionally have a few places available during Clearing due to student withdrawals.
 It is always worth getting in touch with our admissions team to find out more.

 Contact our Admissions team:

 Tel: +44 20 8280 9119

-A Showreel.
-We require all students to submit either their acting showreel, or a filmed duologue. (information on how to submit a duologue can be found on the application form).
+- A showreel or filmed duologue.
+We require all students to submit either their acting showreel, or a filmed duologue

 Additional documentation for UK Applicants

-Additionally, UK applicants aged 18-20 also need to apply through UCAS.
+Additionally, UK applicants under 21 need to apply via UCAS.
 A UCAS application requires applicants to complete simple online form where they will have to supply the following information: